epics-e3/epics-e3.github.io/src/index.md

 - **Resolves dependency graphs** automatically via conda package management
 - **Provides isolated environments** to run multiple IOCs with different module sets on the same host

+For example, when you install the stream module, conda automatically resolves and installs all its dependencies (such as asyn and base) in a virtual environment.
+You can then switch between different versions of any module simply by changing a single line in your IOC configuration, and you can simultaneously run IOCs that require different versions of e.g.
+EPICS base.

 ## Prerequisites

 e3 assumes familiarity with several key technologies.
 Before getting started, you should be comfortable with: